suncast-org/gx2py/README.md

+# gx2py Repository

-This is a repository intended to collect Python code examples suggesting how various GX Simulator functionalities implemented in IDL could be achieved in Python, Anyone willing to contribute to achieving the goals of the SUNCAST collaboration is encourege to requestcommits to this collection of repositories either as subfolder in this repository or as a linked submodule residing on the contributor's GiHub account.
+Welcome to the gx2py repository!
+This platform is designed to gather Python code examples that demonstrate the implementation of various GX Simulator functionalities originally implemented in IDL.
+The goal is to provide a collaborative space for contributors to share their expertise and collectively achieve the objectives of the SUNCAST collaboration.

+## How to Contribute

+We encourage individuals passionate about advancing the goals of the SUNCAST collaboration to contribute to this repository.
+You can do so in two ways:

+### 1. Subfolders in this Repository

+Feel free to submit your Python code examples directly as subfolders within this repository.
+This straightforward method allows for easy organization and access to all code contributions in one central location.

+### 2. Linked Submodules on Your GitHub Account

+For a more dynamic and self-updating approach, consider submitting your code as a linked submodule residing on your GitHub account.
+This enables contributors to update their code without the need for frequent pull requests.

+## Contribution Guidelines

+To maintain a cohesive and collaborative environment, please follow these guidelines when contributing:

+- Clearly document your code, providing explanations and comments for better understanding.
+- Use descriptive filenames and folder structures to enhance readability.
+- Ensure your code adheres to Python best practices and follows PEP 8 conventions.

+## Including a Jupyter Notebook and Test Data

+We highly encourage contributors to include a top-level Jupyter notebook demonstrating the proposed functionality.
+Additionally, providing a reasonable-sized test dataset within the repository helps users better understand and test the code examples.

+## Getting Started

+To get started, clone this repository and explore the existing examples.
+You can then either submit your code directly or set up a linked submodule on your GitHub account.

+We appreciate your contributions and look forward to building a robust collection of Python implementations for GX Simulator functionalities.
+Together, let's propel the SUNCAST collaboration forward!

+Feel free to reach out if you have any questions or need assistance with the contribution process.

+Happy coding!

+[Your Name]